Kredible-Inc/api-Kredible/README.md

 # Credit Score API - NestJS

-A **decentralized Credit Score system using Stellar** where external platforms can query the score of a wallet address via API.
+A **decentralized Credit Score system ** where external platforms can query the score of a wallet address via API.

 ## 🎯 System Objective